 A unique experience awaits those who join this day trip by steam train to Swanage.

 It uses the re-opened rail link from Wareham to the ‘Heritage’ Swanage Railway, which is available only to specially chartered trains.
 Swanage is a superb seaside destination where the railway station is situated close to the town centre.
-The train will be hauled by steam locomotive No.60009 Union of South Africa.
+The train will be hauled by A4 Class Pacific No.60009 Union of South Africa.